caramel-juni/juni-console-blog/content/posts/20/pwsh7-cmdlets.md

   - powershell
 tags:
 ---

+The constitutes as the first of (perhaps a few) posts within which I will document my learnings of the mythical, wonderous world of **`Powershell (7)`**, and the troubles and toils that i will (inevitably) encounter on the way there.

+*I'll try and keep the depiction of said inevitable toils as brief and to myself as possible; however, containing such a beast fully is, I suspect, more than a little beyond me...*

+---

 # What's a Cmdlet?
 A lightweight script (in a `Verb-Noun` form) that performs a function.
 Can be installed, or come pre-installed (typically on *Windows*).